treeverse/lakeFS/docs/howto/unity-delta-sharing.md

 lakeFS Cloud
 {: .label .label-green }

+{: .warning }
+> Please note, as of June 15th 2024, the Unity Delta Sharing feature will be removed.
+To integrate lakeFS with Unity Catalog, refer to the [Unity integration](../integrations/unity-catalog.md) docs.

 ## Introduction

 lakeFS Unity Delta Sharing provides a read-only experience from Unity Catalog for lakeFS customers.
 Currently, this is available as a private